top of page

 ree

-First off, Kate London's experience as a homicide detective is definitely apparent in Death message.
-The book felt authentic to me and a terrific example of British crime writing.
-I connected with London's writing and I thought the pacing, suspense, and plotting were on point.
-Her characterisations of all the players was detailed, sensitive and genuine, taking the book to another level in a crowded genre.
+First off, Kate London's experience as a homicide detective is apparent in Death message.
+The book feels authentic and a terrific example of British crime writing.
+The pacing, suspense, and plotting fit with the genre and theme of the book.
+Her characterisations of all the players is detailed, sensitive and genuine, taking the book to another level in a crowded police procedural genre.

 Death message is book 2 in a series of four.
-I understand there is some difficult history between Sarah and Lizzie that was explored in Book 1.
-It probably would have been better to have read it first, but I still managed to connect to the two main characters.
-I didn't have much time for Lizzie, who seemed immature and made questionable decisions, but I couldn't fault her concern to the young woman at the heart of the contemporary case.
+I understand from watching the television series that there is a difficult history between Sarah and Lizzie that is explored in Book 1.
+It probably would have been better to have read book 1 first, but I still managed to connect to the two main characters.
+I didn't have much time for Lizzie, who seems immature and tended to make questionable decisions, but I couldn't fault her concern for the young woman at the heart of the contemporary case.

-I loved Sarah, though, and I assume she is the literary version of the author.
-She is a compelling character, confident and determined to find the truth in the face of opposition from male colleagues.
-I loved the way she took an intelligent approach to investigating the cold case.
+I loved Sarah!
+I assume she is the literary version of the author.
+Sarah is a compelling character, confident and determined to find the truth in the face of opposition from male colleagues.
+I love the way she takes an intelligent approach to investigating the cold case.
 I was impressed with the sensitive way Kate London explored Sarah's investigative techniques, allowing the case to be solved by removing prejudice and asking the right people the right questions.
-As a side note, it was great to see authentic lesbian representation, where Sarah's sexuality was not the most interesting thing about her, just a part of who she is.
+As a side note, it is great to see authentic lesbian representation, where Sarah's sexuality is not the most interesting thing about her, just a part of who she is.

 Death message has been written with the voice of experience and with integrity.
 It's gritty and grim, but well constructed and compelling.
 I look forward to reading the other books in the series.